dimsmol/life_info/sport_activities/backpacking/checklists/personal.md

   - [ ] sandals TODO
     - NOTE: for using both in camp and crossing rivers
 - clothes
-  - top
   - [ ] synthetic T-shirts
       - [ ] include long sleeve for sun protection
   - bottom
     - [ ] pants
     - [ ] shorts